jsymons/base-python-curriculum/unit-17-week-1-quiz/lesson-4-positions/README.md

 # Positions

-Write a function `positions` that receives a string and 3 words, and gives you the positions of those words in the original string.
+Write a function `positions` that receives a string and 3 words, and returns the positions of each in the original string.
 Example:

 ```python
 # Positions: